-Stock Options and Stock Appreciation Rights - Stock options and stock appreciation rights are granted with an exercise price equal to the underlying common stock's fair market value at the date of each grant.
+Stock Options and Stock Appreciation Rights - Stock options and stock appreciation rights are granted with an exercise price equal to the underlying common stock's fair value at the date of each grant.
 Stock options and stock appreciation rights have service conditions, become exercisable over a three-year vesting period and expire if unexercised at the end of their term, which ranges from seven to 10 years.
 Stock options and stock-settled stock appreciation rights ("SARs") are classified as equity awards as the exercise results in the issuance of shares of the Company's common stock.
 Cash-settled stock appreciation rights ("CSARs") are classified as liability awards as the exercise results in payment of cash by the Company.

-Stock option and SARs activity for the years ending December 31, 2010, 2009 and 2008 is as follows (stock options and SARs in thousands):
+Stock option and SAR award activity for all plans for the years ending December 31, 2011, 2010 and 2009 is as follows (stock options and SARs in thousands):